nabilbo/keeper2/README.md

 * 8.For the sign-on URL, enter the base URL for the sample, which is by default  `https://localhost:44305/` .
 * 9.For the App ID URI, enter  `https://<your_tenant_name>/TheFilesKeeper-OutlookAapp`, replacing  <your_tenant_name>  with the name of your Azure AD tenant.
 * 10.Edit
+* 11.While still in the Azure portal, click the Configure tab of your application.
+* 12.Find the Client ID value and copy it to the clipboard.
+* 13. Download the Manifest file
+* 14. Enable the OAuth2 implicit grant for the App : Search for the  oauth2AllowImplicitFlow  property.
+You will find that it is set to  false ; change it to  true  and save the file.
+* 15. Upload the modified Manifest file.

 All done!
 Before moving on to the next step, you need to find the Client ID of your application.
-* 11.While still in the Azure portal, click the Configure tab of your application.
-* 12.Find the Client ID value and copy it to the clipboard.

 ### Step 3 : Register the Web Api Sample with your Azure AD tenant

-The same as Step 2 for sub-steps 1 to 6.
+The same as Step 2 except for steps 7, 8, 9 :
 * 7.Enter a friendly name for the application, for example `TheFilesKeeper-WebAPI`, select "Web Application and/or Web API", and click next.
 * 8.For the sign-on URL, enter the base URL for the sample, which is by default  `https://localhost:44318/` .
 * 9.For the App ID URI, enter  `https://<your_tenant_name>/TheFilesKeeper-WebAPI`, replacing  <your_tenant_name>  with the name of your Azure AD tenant.
-* 10.Edit

-All done!
-Before moving on to the next step, you need to find the Client ID of your application.
-* 11.While still in the Azure portal, click the Configure tab of your application.
-* 12.Find the Client ID value and copy it to the clipboard.

-### Step 3: Enable the OAuth2 implicit grant for the Outlook App and the Web API Sample
-By default, applications provisioned in Azure AD are not enabled to use the OAuth2 implicit grant.
-In order to run this sample, you need to explicitly opt in for the Outlook App and also for the Web API Sample.

-* 1.From the former steps, your browser should still be on the Azure management portal - and specifically, displaying the Configure tab of your application's entry.
-* 2.Using the Manage Manifest button in the drawer, download the manifest file for the application and save it to disk.
-* 3.Open the manifest file with a text editor.
-Search for the  oauth2AllowImplicitFlow  property.
-You will find that it is set to  false ; change it to  true  and save the file.
-* 4.Using the Manage Manifest button, upload the updated manifest file.
-Save the configuration of the app.
+### Step 4: